 To set up an SPF record for your domain name, simply follow the instructions outlined in the following guide: How do I add an SPF record to my domain name?

 How do I set up an MX record?

 To set up an MX record for your domain name, simply follow the instructions outlined in the following guide: How do I set up an MX record on my domain name?

 What is domain propagation?

-Please note: When you create records for your domain names through 123 Reg, the TTL is automatically set at 14400 seconds, which equates to 4 hours, and cannot be changed manually.
+Please note: when you create records for your domain names through 123 Reg, the TTL will automatically be set to either 3600 or 8600 seconds.
+These figures cannot be changed manually.